 Process for Requesting Data From the Iowa Violent Death Reporting System

 Someone who wishes to request aggregated data from the program can initiate the process by emailing the Program Director and making the request.
 She will determine how long it will take to fulfill the request or follow-up with clarifying questions.
 The Program Director will then contact the Data Analyst or Program Epidemiologist to obtain the information and once received and approved, forward it to the requestor.
 Depending on the detail of the request, most can be fulfilled within a two-week period.
-If the requestor desires access to data that cannot be made publicly available according to the IDPH Policy for Disclosure of Confidential Public Health Information, Records, or Data, a formal data request would need to be made.
-For more information on this process and to apply, contact RERC@idph.iowa.gov
+If the requestor desires access to data that cannot be made publicly available according to the Iowa HHS Policy for Disclosure of Confidential Public Health Information, Records, or Data, a formal data request would need to be made.
+For more information on this process and to apply, contact RERC@hhs.iowa.gov

 Related Links